Palawizard/Utransfer/README.md

 ## Usage Instructions
 1. **Using Hamachi or Opening Port 5001**:
-   - The app is designed to work over a local network via Hamachi or by opening port 5001 on your network to allow connections.
+   - The app is designed specifically to work over long-distance connections, not just local networks.
+   - Use **Hamachi** to create a virtual LAN, or **open port 5001** on your network to allow direct file transfers.

 2. **Sending a File**:
    - Click on the "Send" button in the main interface.
    - Select a file from your system via the file explorer.
-   - Enter the recipient's IP address.
+   - Enter the recipient's IP address (through Hamachi or an open port).
    - Click "Send" and monitor the progress using the loading bar.

 3. **Receiving a File**: